Dog Food Calorie Calculator (How Much Should You Feed Your Dog?)

 Most dogs need between 20 and 40 calories per pound of body weight per day, depending on activity level, age, and body condition.
-Use the calculator below to get a more accurate estimate for your dog.
+This dog calorie calculator helps you estimate how much food to feed your dog based on weight and lifestyle.

 Tip: Use your dog’s current weight, not ideal weight